shopsys/shopsys/upgrade/UPGRADE-v9.0.0-dev.md

 - move cron definitions in your project so it is easier to control them ([#1739](https://github.com/shopsys/shopsys/pull/1739))
     - see #project-base-diff to update your project

+- compliance with the principle of encapsulation in the project base ([#1640](https://github.com/shopsys/shopsys/pull/1640))
+    - see #project-base-diff to update your project

 ### Tools